 HIT is treated by taking the patient off heparins and giving another anticoagulant instead, most commonly either danaparoid or argatroban.
 Danaparoid is a so-called heparinoid, while argatroban is a direct thrombin inhibitor.
 Warfarin can not be used due to it’s slow onset of action.

 The antidote of heparin is a drug called protamine sulphate, which can be used if there is excessive bleeding.
 It binds to and inactivates heparin.

 Low molecular weight heparins

-The aforementioned heparin is often called “unfractionated heparin” to distinguish them from low molecular weight heparins (LMWH), also called fractionated heparins.
+The low molecular weight heparins (LMWH) are also called fractionated heparins to distinguish them from unfractionated heparin.
 These drugs are just fragments of the unfractionated heparin.
 They’re more predictable and have longer half-life than unfractionated heparin and are therefore preferred in many cases.

 The LMWHs have a molecular weight of 3 – 4 kDa.

 - No monitoring of APTT or other parameters is necessary as they’re more predictable